 Government Regulations for Ecommerce

 Companies that compete online already face significant regulatory scrutiny.
-As ecommerce becomes even more central to life, it is likely to attract more attention from the government on issues ranging from privacy and security to antitrust and unfair business practices.
+As ecommerce becomes even more central to life, governments will likely increase focus on issues ranging from privacy and security to antitrust and unfair business practices.

 Within the United States, the Federal Trade Commission (FTC) regulates several aspects of ecommerce.
 For example, the FTC requires companies to ship items when they promise or within 30 days if they haven’t promised a specific date.
 The FTC also establishes rules for commercial email and online advertising and enforces the Children’s Online Privacy Protection Act (COPPA), which restricts how ecommerce and other websites can handle information about children.